feature-image

 ADVERTISEMENT

 A lot of media houses and scouts were already penciling LaNorris Sellers as a potential top-20 pick.
 Matt Miller of ESPN even had him going No. 16 overall to the Pittsburgh Steelers in 2026.
 After all, he was a true menace on the running game, forcing 47 missed tackles and posting 581 yards after contact.
-For context, among FBS quarterbacks, that ranked 6th in forced missed tackles and 8th in yards after contact.
+For context, among FBS quarterbacks, it ranked 6th in forced missed tackles and 8th in yards after contact.
 He even broke double-digit missed tackles twice against Texas A&M and Clemson.

 ADVERTISEMENT